Neeraj-Natu/movies/README.md

-# book-shelf
+# Investments
-My Repo to test out Istio and Helm along with Kubernetes.
-Also get my hands dirty with Travis CI.
+Test Project to build concepts around Itsio, Helm, Kubernetes and Travis CI.
+The orcestration here is for a customer portal who would get predictions along with Evidence.